The "Domus Aurea Project" offers visitors guided tours of the restoration site of Nero's Golden House as follows:

 - The site is partially accessible to wheelchair users.

-- We recommend wearing comfortable shoes and jackets.
+- We recommend the use of comfortable shoes and jackets.

-- This site could be closed to the public upon recommendation of the Superintendent on the day of visit, for safety precautions.
+- This site could be closed to the public upon recommendation of the Superintendent on the day of visit.

-- Groups, led exclusively by the operator, are required to observe the same timing throughout their visit.
-Participants must remain with the group and follow the operator's instructions.
-It is not allowed to break away from the group and visit the site individually.
+- Groups, led exclusively by the operator, are required to observe the same stabling and the same timing.
+During the visit, participants must remain in the group and follow the operator's instructions.
+It is not allowed to break away from the group and play the tour individually.

-- In case of lateness, it will not be possible to take part in the visit and the service will not be refunded.
+- In case of delay, it will not be possible to take part of the visit and the service will not be refunded.

 IMPORTANT NOTE: The time you select on the order form is your preferred time.
 The museum will automatically confirm the closest available time, which can be any time during opening hours on the selected date, if your preferred time is no longer available.

 Confirmed tickets CANNOT be cancelled and are NOT refundable.

 Save time ordering: Add all the service tickets you want into your basket, then fill in the form and send your request.